 - To develop an understanding of a range of behaviour supports

-EAPLS Module 1: Multidisciplinary Teams
+EAPLS Module 1: Collaborative Teams

 Participants will learn about roles in multidisciplinary teams and practise skills of collaboration, team building, problem solving, and interpersonal communication.

 Participants will develop an understanding of the Saskatchewan's Ministry of Education learning models, the importance of relationships, the tiered approach to meeting student needs, the philosophy of inclusion, how to foster independence and self-determination, and effective problem solving to determine student learning goals, interventions, and supports.

 Participants will develop an understanding of how to best support students as independent learners and the importance of explicit instruction that helps build automatic and reasoning skills.

 EAPLS Module 4: Understanding and Supporting Student Behaviour

 Participants will develop an understanding of ways to support students' emotional and behavioural development within the classroom and school community.